 Where any condition of these resource consents requires the consent holder to submit a management and / or monitoring plan for certification to the Bay of Plenty Regional Council, or in the event that the consent holder seeks to update or amend an existing management and / or monitoring plan for re-certification, the consent holder must submit the proposed or updated management and / or monitoring plan within the timeframe set out in the relevant condition below (where specified) and may not implement the management / monitoring measures associated with the proposed or updated plan until receiving written confirmation from the Bay of Plenty Regional Council that the plan has been certified or re-certified.

-The certification or re-certification of any management and / or monitoring plan required by the conditions of these resource consents by the Bay of Plenty Regional Council must be based upon whether the respective management and / or monitoring plan meets the objective(s) set out in the relevant conditions as well as the information requirements of the relevant condition.
+The certification or re-certification of any management and / or monitoring plan required by the conditions of these resource consents by the Bay of Plenty Regional Council is limited to ensuring that the plan meets the objective(s) set out in the relevant conditions and the information requirements of the relevant condition.

 Flow Monitoring

-The consent holder must measure and monitor the take, diversion and discharge of water from the Kaimai Hydro-Electric Power Scheme in accordance with the water measurement sites / systems set out in Appendix B to this resource consent.
+The consent holder must measure and monitor the take, diversion and discharge of water from the Scheme in accordance with the water measurement sites / systems set out in Appendix B to this resource consent.
 Each of the water measurement sites / systems must be installed and operated to the satisfaction of the Bay of Plenty Regional Council, and must:

 Be installed and maintained in accordance with the manufacturer’s specifications (where applicable);